ox-vgg/vgg_face2/standard_evaluation/README.txt

-This folder contains the evaluation code for IJBB dataset.
+This folder contains the example code for cropping on IJBB (and VGGFace2) and evaluation code for IJBB dataset.

 It will use the following information